2girls1comp/ThereIsALightThatNeverGoesOut/README.md

 # There Is a Light That Never Goes Out
 By 2girls1comp

-A mod for Red Dead Redemption 2 that adds a permanent bonfire to every location an NPC dies.
+A mod for Red Dead Redemption 2 that adds a permanent bonfire at every location where an NPC dies.

 GAMEPLAY TRAILER:
 https://www.youtube.com/watch?v=VeI8Elsrv_w